ls1intum/Artemis/docs/user/exercises/modeling.rst

 - Click on |assess-submission| button of specific student.
 You will then be redirected to the assessment page where you will be able to assess submission of that student.

 - You can now start assessing the elements of the model by double clicking it.
-Once you double click, you will get an assessment modal where you can assign points and feedback.
+Once you double click, you will get an assessment modal where you can assign points, feedback and navigate through all other assessable components.

     .. figure:: modeling/assessment-modal.png
               :align: center